act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Failed Example 5

-This text fails because the CSS opacity property significantly lowers the contrast of the otherwise black text.
+This black text with 30% opacity has a contrast ratio of 2.1:1 on the white background.

 ```html
 <div style="background: #FFF">